Latin-American Heritage Art Contest & Expo

 Through this initiative, we aim to:

-• Recognize the creativity and resilience of Sheridan students who carry Latin heritage.
+• Recognize the creativity and resilience of Sheridan students who carry a Latin heritage.

 • Provide opportunities for professional exposure, networking, and recognition of talent.

-• Celebrate the stories, struggles, and joys that make up the rich tapestry of Latin-American culture.
+• Celebrate the stories, struggles, and joys that comprise the rich tapestry of Latin American culture.

 By participating, you are contributing to a living archive of Latin-American expression on campus!